danobohud/TransferLearningforPSC/README.md

 - GetHistory.py Prints training history and computes maximum training and validation accuracies from loss /accuracy over all epochs

 The following additional files are included in the folder:
--AMBER.dat / AMBER.names forcefield specifications for ABS-PDB2PQR (see below)
+- AMBER.dat / AMBER.names forcefield specifications for ABS-PDB2PQR (see below)
--CATHdict.pickle: a dictionary mapping domain names to their associated CATH label and auxiliary information: PDB ID; chain; resolution; enzyme classification; experimental methodology; category and sequence)
+- CATHdict.pickle: a dictionary mapping domain names to their associated CATH label and auxiliary information: PDB ID; chain; resolution; enzyme classification; experimental methodology; category and sequence)
--CATHonehot.pickle: a dictionary mapping CATH labels to a one hot index
+- CATHonehot.pickle: a dictionary mapping CATH labels to a one hot index
 - Dummy data files (random example instances):
 	-	dompdb.zip (.pdb structure files)
 	-	CATH/PQR.zip (.pqr structure files)